mriesch-tum/mbsolve/README.md

 - writer-hdf5: Writes the results into the HDF5 format.

-- writer-matlab: Writes the results into the MATLAB file format (deprecated).

 <img src="doc/svg/mbsolve_overview.png" alt="mbsolve overview" width="500"/>

 All libraries feature a Python interface and can be used conveniently from